 For the majority of Canadians, we start our investing journey with saving up a sufficient downpayment to buy our first home.
 If you’re lucky, you might be able to secure a mortgage with a very low down payment.
-These are available to people in certain professions, for example, mortgage loans for doctors are far more affordable as it is assumed that they are a safe bet for lenders.
 Over time, we pay down our mortgage.
 Our properties appreciate in value.

 These mortgage products allow me to pay down the principal outstanding, while simultaneously increase the line of credit available on the house.